“If there was no New Orleans, America would just be a bunch of free people dying of boredom.”

 22. Ride a Fan Boat in the Bayou

 If you want to see the more cajun side of New Orleans, sign up for a fan boat tour of the Bayou.
 These boats have flat bottoms and no underwater propeller which allows them to glide over the tall grasses of Louisiana’s swamps and waterways.
 You’ll encounter plenty of wildlife and probably a few interesting locals as well.
 A fan boat tour is one of the most fun things you can do around New Orleans.

 23. Take a Swamp Tour

 24. Visit the Beautiful Plantations

 There are several plantations near New Orleans but the most beautiful one is, without a doubt, Oak Alley.
 It derives its name from the alleyway of ancient oak trees leading up to the front entrance.
 You can tour the giant houses as well as the well-manicured grounds.
-Keep in mind that most of these properties employed slaves and have separate slave quarters so some choose to opt out of this activity.
+Keep in mind that most of these properties owned slaves and have separate slave quarters so some choose to opt out of this activity.

 If you have a car it’s easy to drive yourself out to Oak Alley or, if you don’t have your own set of wheels, you can book a tour that includes pick up and drop off in the French Quarter.